Semiclassical measures of eigenfunctions of the attractive Coulomb operator: Introduction

 \subsubsection{The Classical Mechanical Moser Map}

 In this section, we define the classical Moser map, first defined by Moser in \cite{M70} (see \cite{HdL12} for an overview).
-This map is a symplectomorphism that maps the Hamiltonian orbits on $\Sigma_E$ to the geodesics of $T_1^*S^3$.
+This map regularizes the incomplete Kepler flow by mapping the (regularized) Hamiltonian orbits on a compactified $\Sigma_E$ to the geodesics of $T_1^*\mathbb{S}^3$.
 We use the notation